eHealth Exchange

 May eHealth Exchange disclose patient information to comply with a subpoena, court order, search warrant, or similar legal process?

-Yes, the eHealth Exchange may disclose patient information as required by law.
+Yes, eHealth Exchange may disclose patient information as required by law.
+However, eHealth Exchange does not store patients' health information and cannot be compelled to disclose information that it does not have.

 Where may patients and healthcare entities submit additional questions or concerns?